Whiteknight/Rosella/libraries/core.md

 a dependency of all other Rosella libraries and provides a small amount of basic functionality required by all the other libraries.

+The Rosella Core library is mostly concerned with creating and initializing new objects in a standard way.
+These mechanisms are used throughout the Rosella codebase, and are expected to be used by user code creating objects from the Rosella library.

+The Core library is automatically included in all other Rosella libraries.
+When using a Rosella library you do not need to include Core, the other libraries will include it for you automatically.
+You only need to explicitly include Core in your project if you aren't using any other Rosella libraries and you want the features from the Core library.

 ## Concepts

 ### Type Keys